-Ride for Hope is about raising funds to help spread awareness for ovarian cancer.
-Our mission is to spread awareness of this silent disease, the symptoms, and be the support women and families need while on this devastating journey.
+Ride for Hope is about raising funds to help spread awareness for ovarian cancer and to help women battling ovarian cancer with financial hardships.
+Our mission is to spread awareness of this silent disease, the symptoms, and help ease some of the financial burden women and families need while on this devastating journey

 We are also looking for volunteers to help with biker events, media, registration, donations, & sponsors.